-- Summarize data—Calculate total counts, lengths, areas, and basic descriptive statistics of features and their attributes within areas or near other features.
+These tools allow you to calculate total counts, lengths, areas, and basic descriptive statistics of features and their attributes within areas or near other features.

-- Analyze patterns—Identify, quantify, and visualize spatial patterns in your data by identifying areas of statistically significant clusters.
+These tools allow you to identify, quantify, and visualize spatial patterns in your data by identifying areas of statistically significant clusters.

 Convert Raster to Feature